HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/net_diags/troubleshoot_net_diags_dgnettest.md

 If the correct class type is used and MAC parsing errors are still printed, something may be cabled wrong or the MAC addresses may have been assigned incorrectly.
 The `-i` option can be used to force `dgnettest` to run despite these warnings.

-## Too many nodes for network class
+## Too many nodes for a network class

 The following error indicates that too many nodes were selected for the given network class type.